davidmn/davidmn.org/content/page/about.md

 My academic achievements are probably no longer relevant but I did Astrophysics then Computer Vision Engineer at The University of Sheffield.

 My socials are linked below.
-Follow for photos of my cat Iolo.
+Follow for photos of my cat Enzo.